frouo/lembot-public-website/blog/[22-12-23] quota-exceeded-of-service-sheetsgoogleapiscom.md

 ---
 head:
-  title: 'How to fix the "[429] Quota exceeded" error - Lembot FAQ'
+  title: 'How to fix the "[429] Quota exceeded" error - Lembot Blog'
   description: "The Google API limits the number of read and write operations per minute per user in order to protect the service"
 card:
   title: "Google API error - Quota exceeded for quota metric 'Read/Write requests' and limit 'Read/Write requests per minute per user' of service 'sheets.googleapis.com'"